AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription.md

-                    "service": "Cense",  // Name of the service "subscriptionModel": "N/A",  // Subscription model; not applicable here "purchasedUserSeats": "10",  // Number of user seats purchased "microsoftLicenseAssigned": "0",  // Number of Microsoft licenses assigned "microsoftLicenseAvailable": "0",  // Number of available Microsoft licenses "purchasedCapacity": "N/A",  // Purchased capacity for data to be protected; not applicable here
+                    "service": "Cense",  // Name of the service "subscriptionModel": "N/A",  // Subscription model; not applicable here "purchasedUserSeats": "10",  // Number of user seats purchased "purchasedUnits": "N/A",  // Number of Microsoft 365 tenants purchased; not applicable here "microsoftLicenseAssigned": "0",  // Number of Microsoft licenses assigned "microsoftLicenseAvailable": "0",  // Number of available Microsoft licenses "purchasedCapacity": "N/A",  // Purchased capacity for data to be protected; not applicable here